deathping1994/mozio/readme.md

 - I've never worked with geoJson before so figuring out the types of geometry took some time but it was quick
 - It was my second time trying to write unit tests with mongodb and Django and it is something I haven't figured out yet :(
 ## Known issues:
-- Deleting and updating the service area has not been tested well
+- <s>Deleting and updating the service area has not been tested well</s> FIXED
-- Both these functions fail silently due to some issue related to mongoengine
 - I could not get test to run successfully because of the mongoengine not playing nice with django test runner, tests are written but partial

 ## Models: Provider
  Stores details of Provider